realGmto/SeleniumWebTesting/README.md

 ## Page Object Model
-Page object model or POM is an design pattern in which webpages are represented as classes, and elements on the page are defined as variables on the class.
+Page object model or POM is a design pattern in which webpages are represented as classes, and elements on the page are defined as variables on the class.
 ### Setup
 Steps to create a class which represents webpage.
 This will be an example of an login webpage:
 1. Create new class inside PageObjectModel package.